Pranavd0828/LinkedIn-Messaging-with-Formatting-Option/README.md

         └── .right-sidebar     (Col 3: 300px)
 ```

-This structure ensures that the Header and Pills are never constrained by the width of the Conversation List, allowing them to span the full interface width as seen in the real LinkedIn UI. with high visual fidelity, including:
+This structure ensures that the Header and Pills are never constrained by the width of the Conversation List, allowing them to span the full interface width as seen in the real LinkedIn UI.
+It achieves high visual fidelity, including:
 - Three-column responsive layout
 - LinkedIn's design system (colors, typography, spacing)
 - Interactive filter pills with authentic styling